The bustling Fisherman's Wharf is on San Francisco’s northern waterfront, attracting 15 million visitors each year.

 3. Visit the fun Aquarium of the Bay.

 Visit the Aquarium of the Bay just near the entrance of Pier 39 with touchtanks, sharks, stingrays and more.

 4. Play vintage arcade games at Musee Mecanique.

-The Musee Mecanique is a fun diversion at the entrance of Pier 45 at the Fisherman's Wharf San Francisco.
-It has a fascinating collection of vintage and arcade games.
-There’s an air-hockey table, foosball table, skeeball, Pacman, fortune telling, and arm wrestling machine.
+Musee Mecanique is a fun diversion at the entrance of Pier 45 at the Fisherman's Wharf San Francisco, and has a fascinating collection of vintage and arcade games.
+There’s also an air-hockey table, foosball table, skeeball, Pacman, fortune telling, and arm wrestling machine.

 5. Tour the WWII-era USS Pampanito submarine.

 Further along Pier 45, tour the USS Pampanito submarine.
-This is a WWII submarine that completed six tours of the Pacific.
-It’s difficult to fathom how 70 crew members and 10 officers once fit inside this small sub.
+This WWII submarine completed six tours of the Pacific, and 70 crew members and 10 officers once fit inside this small sub!

 6. Step onboard the SS Jeremiah O'Brien warship.

-The impressive SS Jeremiah O’Brien warship is also open for tours.
-It was part of the Allied armada that invaded Normandy on D-Day in 1944.
+The impressive SS Jeremiah O’Brien warship is also open for tours, and was part of the Allied armada that invaded Normandy on D-Day in 1944.

 7. Visit cool museums like Madame Tussauds Wax Museum.